techidaily/site-games-able/source/_posts/bg3-hw-specs-and-game-store-details.md

 ## What Are Baldur’s Gate 3's Hardware and Software Requirements?

  Unlike its predecessors, you can’t run Baldur’s Gate 3 on a potato computer.
 While you don’t need the most powerful graphic cards, you would need a decent one if you want to enjoy your experience and explore this corner of Faerûn.
-Take a look at our list of the[best graphic cards for any budget](https://www.makeuseof.com/tag/best-graphics-cards/) to find something that works for you if you plan to play on a PC.
+Take a look at our list of the [best graphic cards for any budget](https://www.makeuseof.com/tag/best-graphics-cards/) to find something that works for you if you plan to play on a PC.

 Here’s a table for Baldur’s Gate 3’s specs: